qlrd/qlrd/README.md

 - Nostr pubkey: npub1kyglvayh649etnjf2jznlynsrx0uz63vaehuc2pjhwdtj9vph88qyvph68
 - PGP pubkey: B4281DDDFBBD207BFA4113138974C90299326322

-Tip of the day: As member of Krux team, i do not support Diyseclab.
+Tip of the day: As member of Krux team, i do not support Diyseclab neither the Bitkit marketing.
+Always install yourself Krux in your devices.